hartmaj2/hartmaj2.github.io/sections/general.md

 # General

-Thoughts or concepts I consider useful for living a good.
+Thoughts or concepts I consider useful for living a good life.
 What does good mean?
 I will not define that here, sorry.
 You know what I mean.

 ## Balance